ronbuist/remeha-can-interface/README.md

 For Dutch readers: I have already written a few things about this on [this forum message on circuitsonline.net](https://www.circuitsonline.net/forum/view/message/2502136#2502136).

 # Disclaimer
 Nothing described here is in any way approved or endorsed by Remeha.
 Connecting anything to the boiler could have unexpected results.
 I have not encountered any issues, but there is no public documentation by Remeha that states that what is described here, is possible and can be done without any consequences.
+If you decide to use the methods and software described here, you are doing so on your own risk!

 _**All the findings described here are my interpretations and are the result of reverse engineering of the data.
 The scripts and documentation on this site come with ABSOLUTELY NO WARRANTY!**_